With innovation in the enterprise software space at an all-time high, many companies are coming to the realization...

 Revisit value statements post-deployment

 After the new system is installed, it's instructive to revisit the value statements that were described in the future state.
 They are a veritable wish list.
-In order to justify the investment in a new system, the company may agree, for example, that the future state will call for improving inventory turns by a specific amount.
+In order to justify the investment in a new ERP implementation, the company may agree, for example, that the future state will call for improving inventory turns by a specific amount.
 Or increase the velocity of the production cycle.
 Or perhaps enhance the scheduling capabilities to reduce the time to delivery.

 After evaluating the post-deployment results, it's not uncommon to find they have failed to achieve significant benefits, even with a modern, robust ERP solution.
 The main culprit is that the company never set the goals to begin with, didn't analyze the current system for weaknesses and flaws, didn't define the future state and failed to proactively engage with the business process owners and teach them how to properly use the new system.